hupe13/album-medialib-github/readme.md

-# Display photos located below a specific folder from the media library
+#  Album of photos from a folder in the Media Library

 Contributors: hupe13
-Tags: albums, media library
+Tags: albums, Media Library
 Tested up to: 6.8
-Stable tag: 250505
+Stable tag: 250507
 Requires at least: 6.8
 Requires PHP: 8.1
 License: GPLv2 or later